operator-framework/operator-sdk/doc/proposals/helm-operator.md

   * Will contain types and utilities used by other Helm packages in the SDK.

 * /operator-sdk/pkg/helm/release
-  * Will contain the ReleaseManager types and interfaces.
-A ReleaseManager is responsible for:
+  * Will contain the `Manager` types and interfaces.
+A `Manager` is responsible for:
     * Implementing Helm's Tiller functions that are necessary to install, update, and uninstall releases.
     * Reconciling an existing release's resources.
-  * A default ReleaseManager implementation is provided in this package but is not exported.
+  * A default `Manager` implementation is provided in this package but is not exported.
   * Package functions:
-    * NewReleaseManager - function that returns a new ReleaseManager for a provided helm chart.
+    * `NewManager` - function that returns a new Manager for a provided helm chart.
-    * NewReleaseManagersFromEnv - function that returns a map of GVK to ReleaseManager types based on environment variables.
+    * `NewManagersFromEnv` - function that returns a map of GVK to Manager types based on environment variables.
-    * NewReleaseManagersFromFile - function that returns a map of GVK to ReleaseManager types based on a provided config file.
+    * `NewManagersFromFile` - function that returns a map of GVK to Manager types based on a provided config file.

 ### Commands

-We are adding and updating existing commands to accommodate the helm operator.
+We are adding and updating existing commands to accommodate the Helm operator.
 Changes to the `cmd` package as well as changes to the generator are needed.

 #### New